rbowsley/lamplighthelp/source/20-2-9_Creating_an_Attendance_Custom_Field_Charge_Role.markdown

 ![Role/Attendance-based Charge Rule](20.2.9b.png)

 - When you have finished, click 'save' in the bottom- right hand corner.
-You will be taken back to the charging menu, and you'll see your new rule in the 'charge rules' section.
+You will be taken back to the charge settings menu, and you'll see your new rule in the 'charge rules' section.

 ###### charge module